 By the instructors at Oxford Company (OXCO)

 The first time you pick up a punch needle, it feels a little like magic.
-One push of yarn through fabric and suddenly loops appear, piling into textures and shapes.
-Before long, you realize those loops can turn into wall art, coasters, or even a table runner or rug that makes your dining room look like you hired an interior designer.
-But then comes the question most beginners face: Which Punch Needle should I use?
+One punch of the punch needle through the fabric and suddenly a loop appears, and then as your continue they create a gorgeous loopy pile.
+Before long those loops turn into wall art, coasters, or even a table runner or rug that makes your dining room look like you hired an interior designer.
+But before that is the question most beginners face: Which Punch Needle should I use?

 If you’ve browsed through the lineup of Oxford Punch Needles and felt like you were choosing between mysterious wands in a wizard’s shop, you’re not alone.
-Choosing the right size is the secret to turning creative ideas into finished projects you’re proud to show off (and maybe brag about just a little).
+Choosing the right size is important when turning creative ideas into finished projects you’re proud to show off (and maybe brag about just a little).

 A Story of Oxford Punch Needles

 Amy Oxford, the creator of the Oxford Punch Needle, wanted tools that were comfortable, sturdy, and simple to use.
-Each needle has a smooth wooden handle shaped to rest naturally in your hand.
+Each punch needle has a smooth wooden handle shaped to rest naturally in your hand and provide the best user experience.
 Think of it as the ergonomic office chair of fiber arts—except a lot prettier.
-But here’s the important part: Oxford needles aren’t one-size-fits-all.
-The variety of sizes is what allows you to make everything from soft, fluffy rugs to crisp, detailed artwork.
+But here’s the important part: Oxford Punch needles aren’t one-size-fits-all.
+The variety of sizes is what allows you to make everything from soft, fluffy rugs to detailed artwork that can almost resemble tapestry.

 Regular vs. Fine Oxford Punch Needles